Travel and tourism will be changed forever. We asked seven leading thinkers for their predictions.

 - Press freedom 1

-Spain scores poorly in country status, as case and death rates are climbing up once again.
+Spain scores relatively strongly in this category, as case and death rates are relatively low.

 - Spain aims for two-thirds vaccination by summer 2021: Spanish Health Minister Salvador Illa announced that the country's vaccination program will start in January and aim to reach over two-thirds of the population of 47 million by summer, achieving some level of herd immunity.
 Read More